 Is the Stalheimskleiva worth it?

-This road is very exciting.
-Experience the magnificent views of the UNESCO World Heritage listed Nærøydalen valley.
-There are many excellent photo opportunities.
-Don't forget your camera with lots of film/memory, fully charged batteries and an empty memory card!
+This is a remarkable road trip.
+Plan around 6 minutes to complete the drive.
+The road is, today, primarily used by tourists.
+Along the road, you can experience the magnificent views of the UNESCO World Heritage listed Nærøydalen valley.
 The Stalheimskleiva road runs up a ridge between two cascading waterfalls that can both be seen from the road.
 To the north, you can see the Sivlefossen waterfall, which has a fall of about 140 metres.
 To the south, the Stalheimsfossen waterfall with a fall of 126 metres.